rafaelvalero/reliabiliPy/README.md

 # OmegaPy
 ## Summary
-Simple implementation in Python of the reliability: Omega Total, Omega Hierarchical and Omega Hierarchical Total.
+Simple implementation in Python of the reliability measures: Omega Total, Omega Hierarchical and Omega Hierarchical Total.

 | Name                                                                                  | Link                                                                                                                                                                |